 2016: The Winx Blitz

 Winx does the back-to-back in what will, in time, probably be seen as her iconic performance.
-She jumped at $1.70 – an unheard-of price for Winx these days – and plenty of reasonable judges gave the red-hot Hartnell a good chance of knocking her off.
+She jumped at $1.70 – a massive price compared to the latter years of her career – and plenty of reasonable judges gave the red-hot Hartnell a good chance of knocking her off.

 The two were side-by-side at the famous 600-metre mark and looked set for an epic showdown… but what happened next showed just how big a gap there was between Winx and Hartnell (and every other horse in the country).